 Learning to share is all part of growing up, although it doesn't always come naturally with young children.
 Follow these tips on helping your toddler and pre-schooler learn to share and to develop friendships along the way.

 Try stepping back when your kids complain about feeling bored.
 This will empower them to think for themselves and learn to be resilient.
 It will also encourage them to find their own way out of the boredom, and the problem-solving process helps them feel good about themselves.

-Theres evidence that children's imaginary playmates are more widespread than ever.
+Theres evidence that children's imaginary friends are more widespread than ever.
 Find out why its normal, how make believe can affect a childs development, adjusting to your childs new friend, when should you be worried and how long will their imaginary friend be around for.

 Young children love to paint and draw, build and sculpt and when they present us with their artworks its easy to tell them that theyve done a great job - whatever the results!
 However with a few open-ended questions you can find out a little more about what theyve produced and what inspired them.
 Youll also help develop their creative and critical thinking skills in the process.